-Greatest flood depths within the site in the medium risk event are >1.2 m (Figure 3-1), however these depths are located within the channel through the east of the site.
-Maximum depths outside of the channel are between 0.3 and 0.6 m.
-Modelled flood hazard outside of the channel on site is largely categorised as 'low', with some areas of 'significant' hazard (Figure 3-2).
+Greatest flood depths within the site in the medium risk event are between 0.9 and 1.2 m (Figure 3-1), however these depths are located within the channel along the northern boundary of the site.
+Maximum depths outside of the channel are < 0.15 m.
+Modelled flood hazard outside of the channel on site is largely categorised as 'low' (Figure 3-2).

-Safe access and escape routes would likely be achievable via Moss Way given the generally low hazard of flooding to this road during the extreme event.
+Safe access and escape routes are likely to be achievable via the B6087 in all events.